mlehtima/utils/README.md

-utils
+Utils
 =====

-Collection of more or less useful scripts etc.
+Collection of small and more or less useful scripts.